 The research team administered a self-reported paper questionnaire to in-service teachers who were participating in the first day of a teacher socioemotional workshop in El Salvador.
-The workshop was implemented by Family Health International 360 in eight departments-Sonsonate, La Libertad, San Salvador, La Paz, Usulután, San Miguel, La Union, and Ahuachapán-with funding from the Millennium Challenge Corporation and FOMILENIO II.5 It was open to all teachers within the Salvadoran Integrated Systems of Full-Time Inclusive Schools.6 The questionnaire was administered to collect baseline data from teachers at the beginning of the workshop series.
+The workshop was implemented by Family Health International 360 in eight departments-Sonsonate, La Libertad, San Salvador, La Paz, Usulután, San Miguel, La Union, and Ahuachapán-with funding from the Millennium Challenge Corporation and FOMILENIO II.
+It was open to all teachers within the Salvadoran Integrated Systems of Full-Time Inclusive Schools.
+The questionnaire was administered to collect baseline data from teachers at the beginning of the workshop series.
 Before the workshop began, all participants received the questionnaire and were informed that participation in the study was anonymous and voluntary, and that they could refuse to participate or opt out at any time once they began.
-The paper-based questionnaire was approved by
+The paper-based questionnaire was self-reported.
+The procedure for administering the questionnaire and seeking consent was approved by

-5 Seven of these eight departments ranked among the eight with the highest homicide rates per 100,000 people in El Salvador in 2019 (Asociación Civil Diálogos 2020).
+Seven of these eight departments ranked among the eight with the highest homicide rates per 100,000 people in El Salvador in 2019 (Asociación Civil Diálogos 2020).
 Nonetheless, it is important to note that department-level analysis of violence obscures municipal-level variations: municipalities with high homicide rates coexist within the same department with municipalities with no homicides (Ingram and Curtis 2014).